kodecocodes/i9t/swift-2/swift-2.markdown

 }
 ```

 Notice the last line of the method where `owner` is accessed as a non-optional value.
 Since `guard` was used as `guard let owner = beer.owner` the unwrapped optional value becomes available in the same scope that `guard` was called.
-If the value of `beer.owner` were `nil` then the defined `else` block will be executed and the method immediately returns.
+If the value of `beer.owner` were `nil` then the `else` block would be executed.

 This feature allows you to do your optional binding upfront in a very explicit manner.
 After writing the `guard` conditions you can continue to define your method as if you were working inside of an `if let` block, but without the extra indention!
 This makes writing code in books _that_ much easier ;]

 ## Error handling

 When Swift was first introduced you would often find questions on Stack Overflow about error handling.
 A lot of people were looking for exceptions that are found in many popular languages.
 Instead Apple opted to stick to the `NSError` approach that Cocoa has had since the beginning.
-This was an OK solution given that having not shipped Swift until they finalized error handling would arguably been worse.
+This was an OK solution given that having not shipped Swift until they finalized error handling would arguably had been worse.

 The good news is that Swift 2.0 now has a first-class error handling model.
 It's now possible to define that a method or function `throws` an error.
 When you declare this, you are letting the caller/consumer know that an error may occur.
-And what's even better, the compiler enforces that they write extra code to handle the error.
+And what's even better, the compiler enforces that extra code is written to handle the error or explicitly ignore it.

 All of the code for this section is included on the "Errors" page of the chapter's Xcode Playground.